deeglaze/draft-deeglaze-amd-sev-snp-corim-profile/draft-deeglaze-amd-sev-snp-corim-profile.md

 This profile extends the `flags-map` to represent the guest policy and host platform info that are unique to AMD SEV-SNP.
 This profile extends the `$version-scheme` enumeration to account for the `FAMILY_ID` and `IMAGE_ID` fields of the ID block.
-The profile extends the `$crypto-key-type-choice` to represent the SHA-384 digest of a key in AMD format from the [SEV-SNP.API].
+The profile extends the `$crypto-key-type-choice` to represent the SHA-384 digest of a key in AMD format from Appendix: Digital Signatures of {{SEV-SNP.API}}.

 #  Conventions and Definitions